vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-09-polymorphism.md

 When writing a class, it is common to want to use functionality defined in a class you have inherited from.
-This is complicated where the method name is used more than one in the inheritance tree for your class.
+This is complicated where the method name is used more than once in the inheritance tree for your class.
 For this Vala provides the `base` keyword.
 The most common case is where you have overridden a virtual method to provide extra functionality, but still need the parent class' method to be called.
 The following example